 Councils receive income from rates and annual charges, user charges and fees, interest, contributions and donations, and grants from the State and Federal Government.
 They also receive government funding for specific projects.

 What can you do if you have a problem with your Council?

 Many problems can be resolved at an early stage by speaking to the appropriate person at the Council.
 If you are not satisfied with the response from Council staff, you could contact your local State Member of Parliament.

-All NSW Councils are independent corporate bodies so the Department of Local Government does not have the authority to direct local Councils in their day-to-day decision making.
+All NSW Councils are independent corporate bodies so the Office of Local Government does not have the authority to direct local Councils in their day-to-day decision making.

-However if you cannot resolve a complaint you have about your Council, you should contact the NSW Ombudsman or the Department of Local Government.
+However if you cannot resolve a complaint you have about your Council, you should contact the NSW Ombudsman or the Office of Local Government.